DeltaXML/vscode-xslt-tokenizer/README.md

 ## State of development

-- This is currently a work in progress.
-Main XPath 3.1 tokenization using standard token types is complete.

-To do:
-- Highlight non-XSLT element names
-- Use XSLT namespace instead of xsl: prefix
-- Configure XSL language for matching-brackets
+- The XSLT and XPath lexers now conform to the XSLT 3.0 and XPath 3.1 specifications to create appropiate semtantic token types.
+The types used are mapped to TM Grammar Scopes in the configuration in *package.json*.

+The TM Scopes used by this project are sufficient for the popular general-purpose syntax highlighting themes to provide effective syntax highlighting.
+These scopes will be refined later to provide more granularity to allow color themes to provide language-specfic highlighting.

-## XPath 3.1 lexer summary
+## XSLT 3.0 and XPath 3.1 lexer summary

 ### Main Features
 - Hand-crafted lexer